Energy magnetization and transport in systems with a non-zero Berry curvature in a magnetic field: Charge and energy magnetization from the Einstein relation

-In Eq. \eqref{Eq:energy-current-density-transport}, there is an asymmetry between $e\vec{E}$ and $\grad{\mu}$.
+In Eq.\ \eqref{Eq:energy-current-density-transport}, there is an asymmetry between $e\vec{E}$ and $\grad{\mu}$.
 For the \textit{Einstein relation} to hold for the energy current, the allowed terms can only depend on the combination $(e\vec{E} + \grad{\mu})$.
-As shown in Sec.\ref{sec:complete-expression}, $g_{\vec{k}}$ is proportional to this particular combination.
-Thus, for the Einstein relation to hold,
+As shown in Sec. \ref{sec:complete-expression}, $g_{\vec{k}}$ is proportional to this particular combination.
+Thus, for the Einstein relation to hold, we must have,